IngallsLabUW/B-MIS-normalization/README.md

 # B-MIS-normalization
-Best-matched internal standard normalization for metabolomics.
+Best-matched internal standard normalization for LC-MS based metabolomics.

-This code performs peak area adjustment based on the B-MIS (best-matched internal standard) on data that have gone through  [quality control] (https://github.com/IngallsLabUW/QualityControl).
+This code performs peak area adjustment based on the B-MIS (best-matched internal standard)

-Master list is needed to know which are the internal standards.
+Targeted and Untargeted versions of B-MIS are in their respective directories with example input and output files.

 Please cite the following paper when using this code: